B2.9 Use the ratios of 1 to 2, 1 to 5, and 1 to 10 to scale up numbers and to solve problems.

 The analysis of proportional relationships is done by applying proportional reasoning.
 This reasoning comes into play when comparing 2 ratios and recognizing a multiplicative relationship.

-In grade 3 , the study of proportional relationships focuses on recognizing and describing the multiplicative relationship in a variety of problem-solving situations.
-Students intuitively use proportional reasoning to solve problems involving 2 quantities that are in a ratio of 1 to many (for example, 1 person for 10 fingers), many to one (for example, 5 people per table) or many to many (for example, 4 litres of juice for 8 people).
+In Grade 3 , the study of proportional relationships focuses on recognizing and describing the multiplicative relationship in a variety of problem-solving situations.
+Students intuitively use proportional reasoning to solve problems involving two quantities that are in a ratio of 1 to many (for example, 1 person for 10 fingers), many to one (for example, 5 people per table) or many to many (for example, 4 litres of juice for 8 people).
 They also use manipulatives and various models such as diagrams, fractions and number lines.

 Example 1